WQSR

-WQSR (102.7 FM, "102.7 Jack FM") is a commercial radio station licensed to Baltimore, Maryland, United States.
+WQSR (102.7 MHz, "102-7 Jack FM") is a commercial FM radio station licensed to Baltimore, Maryland.
 The station is owned by iHeartMedia through licensee iHM Licenses, LLC.
 It broadcasts an adult hits format, using the syndicated "Jack FM" service and trademark.
 There are no DJs.
 Instead, a prerecorded male voice representing himself as "Jack" makes sarcastic and ironic quips.

 WQSR has an effective radiated power (ERP) of 50,000 watts.
 The transmitter is in Pikesville, next to the Pikesville Reservoir and the Baltimore Beltway (Interstate 695).
 The radio studios and offices are at The Rotunda Shopping Center in Baltimore.

 History

 WCAO-FM (1947–1977)

 On December 15, 1947, the station signed on as WCAO-FM, the sister station to WCAO (600 AM).
 WCAO-FM originally simulcasted WCAO, owned by the Monumental Broadcasting Company.
 WCAO-AM-FM were network affiliates of CBS Radio, carrying its dramas, comedies, news, sports, soap operas, game shows and big band broadcasts during the "Golden Age of Radio".

 As network programming moved from radio to television, WCAO-AM-FM switched to a full service, middle of the road (MOR) format of popular music, news and sports.
 By the late 1960s/early 1970s, the two stations began airing separate programming, with WCAO-FM concentrating on classical music.